-The level of programming skills will depend on the kind of job.
-Broadly speaking junior roles (immediately after graduation or with less than 2-3 years experience) will require a basic to medium level of programming.
-Programming languages vary among banks but I would say Python, R, Java, and C++ are currently the most popular in the industry.
+The level of programming skills will depend on the kind of position that you apply for.
+Broadly speaking, junior roles (immediately after graduation or with up to 2-3 years experience) will require a basic to intermediate level of programming.

-- Python and R are typically used to prototype models, perform data analysis, and testing alternative models.
+- Python and R are typically used to prototype models, perform data analysis, and testing.

 - C++ and Java are typically used for production libraries.